sahunirmal/demo-counter-app/README.md

 Configure Sonal plugins
 manage jenkins > configure System > SonarQube Servers >installations > give name >sever url > create Server authentication token(kind= Secret text,get secret from sonarqube server > adminsitration >security> users>Token of Adminstrator>generaate Token > copy and paste in secret section in jenkins >give ID and Desription as sonar-api > ADD ) > select "sonar-api" token >Apply and Save.

-"SonarQube Analysis stage"
+SonarQube Analysis stage-
-Generate script for using pipeline syntax generator > select withsonarQubeEnv plugin in step section > select "sonar-api" key that just created .
+Generate script for using pipeline syntax generator > select withSonarQubeEnv plugin in step section > select "sonar-api" key that just created .

+"Quality Gate status stage-
+Generate script for using pipeline syntax generator > select waitForQualityGate  plugin in step section > serever authentication token "sonar-api"
+While running this pipeline stage we will get into a loop "status in Pending" .
+To avoid the "status in Pending" loop and establish a two-way handshake between Jenkins and SonarQube, you need to ensure that Jenkins can wait for SonarQube's quality gate result.
+This requires proper configuration of the SonarQube WEBHOOK to notify Jenkins of the analysis completion and quality gate status.
+Goto sonarqube server> Administration > Configuration > Webhhoks > create > give name and URL as http://jenkinsserverip:8080/sonarqube-webhook/  .